photoview/photoview/api/README.md

 now
 ```

 to deploy your GraphQL service on Zeit Now.
-Once deployed you'll be given a fresh URL that represents the current state of your application where you can access your GraphQL endpoint and GgraphQL Playgound.
+Once deployed you'll be given a fresh URL that represents the current state of your application where you can access your GraphQL endpoint and GraphQL Playgound.
 For example: https://grand-stack-starter-api-pqdeodpvok.now.sh/

 ## Seeding The Database